yoctoproject/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 :term:`DEPENDS` variable.
 Although
 nuances exist, items specified in ``DEPENDS`` should be names of other recipes.
 It is important that you specify all build-time dependencies explicitly.
-If you do not, due to the parallel nature of BitBake's execution, you can end up with a race condition where the dependency is present for one task of a recipe (e.g.
-:ref:`ref-tasks-configure`) and
-then gone when the next task runs (e.g.
-:ref:`ref-tasks-compile`).

 Another consideration is that configure scripts might automatically check for optional dependencies and enable corresponding functionality if those dependencies are found.
-This behavior means that to ensure deterministic results and thus avoid more race conditions, you need to either explicitly specify these dependencies as well, or tell the configure script explicitly to disable the functionality.
-If you wish to make a recipe that is more generally useful (e.g. publish the recipe in a layer for others to use), instead of hard-disabling the functionality, you can use the
+If you wish to make a recipe that is more generally useful (e.g. publish the recipe in a layer for others to use), instead of hard-disabling the functionality, you can use the :term:`PACKAGECONFIG` variable to allow functionality and the corresponding dependencies to be enabled and disabled easily by other users of the recipe.
-:term:`PACKAGECONFIG` variable
-to allow functionality and the corresponding dependencies to be enabled and disabled easily by other users of the recipe.

 Similar to build-time dependencies, you specify runtime dependencies through a variable -